Enthusiasts Reclaim Spices’ Cultural Heritage, Launch Spice Hub Indonesia

 Marlis Afridah

 Marlis is the Founder & CEO of Green Network Asia.
-She graduated from the Lee Kuan Yew School of Public Policy at the National University of Singapore with a master's degree in Public Policy.
-She is a generalist policy researcher and public affairs practitioner with a special focus on sustainable development.
+She graduated from the Lee Kuan Yew School of Public Policy at the National University of Singapore with a master’s degree in Public Policy.
+She is an interdisciplinary Public Policy researcher and Public Affairs practitioner with an integrated focus on sustainable development and sustainability.
+She has more than ten years of professional experience working with governments, businesses, and civil society.